 About Kelly

 Kelly Boyer Sagert is a member of the American Society of Journalists and Authors (ASJA) and the Society for American Baseball Research (SABR).
-She has sold thousands of pieces of her writing to magazines, newspapers, online sites, encyclopedias and literary journals; she started writing online material in 1994 and copywriting in 1997.
-She ghost blogs for numerous companies, many with a national presence.
-If you’re interested in hiring Kelly as a writing mentor, or to speak at a writer’s conference or provide a presentation, please email kbsagert@aol.com.
+She has sold thousands of pieces of her writing to magazines, newspapers, online sites, encyclopedias, and literary journals; she started writing online material in 1994 and copywriting in 1997.
+She ghost blogs for numerous companies; many of them have a national presence.
+If you’re interested in hiring Kelly to write, edit, or fact check for you; as a writing mentor; or to speak at a writer’s conference or provide a presentation, please email kbsagert@aol.com.
 Samples of work found here: https://www.clippings.me/kbsagert Thank you!

 Book Publishing

-She has traditionally published numerous books and has also contributed material to more than one dozen other books.
-Her books include:
+She has traditionally published numerous books and has also contributed material to dozens of other books.
+She has also ghostwritten dozens of books.
+Her bylined books include:

 Performed Plays

 Kelly’s play, Emma Gatewood: Are You Out Of Your Bloomin’ Mind?!, served as the basis of the Emmy-Award-nominated documentary, Trail Magic: The Grandma Gatewood Story, that appeared on PBS.
 She received sole writing credits.
+Her script about Victoria Woodhull is being used for a documentary currently in production.
 Her first commissioned play, Freedom’s Light: A Stop Along the Underground Railroad, was performed in the Cleveland area in May 2009 and was nominated for Ohio’s Governor’s Award for the Arts.
 Her second play Emma Gatewood: Are You Out Of Your Bloomin’ Mind?!, was first performed in August 2013.
 Her third play, Sisters Forever: The Burrell Family Letters, was performed in January 2014.
 Additional plays include one celebrating the 100th anniversary of the Cleveland Metroparks System, performed in the Cleveland area.
 Bound Together: One Great Bundle of Humanity debuted in 2018.
+In 2023, she wrote Stuck on the Canal for the Cleveland Metroparks System, which was performed for a summer festival.
+Sagert also writes storytelling programs and other scripts for companies and organizations.

 Writing & Editing